marcwrobel/jbanking/CONTRIBUTING.md

 - need to declare, in your Maven `settings.xml`, the `oss.sonatype.org` profile and the `sonatype-nexus-staging` server (you can find those declarations in [this sample settings.xml](/.mvn/build-settings.xml)),

 Then you can start the release process.
+First disable the [`main` branch protection rules](https://github.com/marcwrobel/jbanking/settings/branches) _Require a pull request before merging_ and _Require status checks to pass before merging_.

-First execute the following commands:
+Then execute the following commands:

 ```shell
 cd jbanking